kshatyy/toolsGIT/README.md

-    can be only one Write call outstanding across both stderr and stdout, mimicking the usual behavior we expect (when stderr/stdout are a normal file handle) of each Write being completed atomically. root@serv1:/home/kshatyy/Terraform/terraform# git log -S'synchronizedWriters' --reverse --format="%an <%ae>" Martin Atkins <mart@degeneration.co.uk>
+    can be only one Write call outstanding across both stderr and stdout, mimicking the usual behavior we expect (when stderr/stdout are a normal file handle) of each Write being completed atomically.
+Запрос: git log -S'synchronizedWriters' --reverse --format="%an <%ae>"
+Ответ:
+Martin Atkins <mart@degeneration.co.uk>
 James Bardin <j.bardin@gmail.com>
 James Bardin <j.bardin@gmail.com>